 Also Known As – Child’s Pose

 Benefits – This asana is a relaxing pose.
-It is meant to calm the mind.
-At the onset of a vertigo attack, a restorative pose such as this will help you overcome the dizziness.
-This asana helps to strengthen the nervous system with regular practice.
+It is meant to calm the mind and ease the pressure of the nervous system.
+At the onset of a vertigo attack, a restorative pose such as this will help you get a hold of your self.
+This asana helps strengthen the nervous system with regular practice as well as with meditation or mindfulness.
+Yoga poses act as holistic exercises to improve your health and wellness.

 How To Do It – Come onto your fours.
 Now, bring the feet together as you widen your knees.
 Rest the abdomen on the thighs and your buttocks on the feet.
 Place your forehead on the ground.
 Bring your arms around you, alongside your legs.
 You can hold your feet with your palms.
 Hold the pose for a few minutes, and release.